iamtechieboy/weather_app/README.md

 # Simpe Weather app with UI 😍

 App is fully open source 😎.
-And you can use any port of it and if you like it please give me thums 👍🏻 up beacuse it gives me motivation to keep making like this apps.
+And you can use any port of it and if you like it please give me thumbs up 👍 beacuse it gives me motivation to keep making like this apps.

 If you like more coding suggestions and tips for your learning jouney I also share my experiences of learning on Instagram : https://www.instagram.com/isroiljon_abduvakhobov/